sgravrock/jasmine.github.io/_faq/spies/return-reject.md

   await expectAsync(doSomething(foo)).toBeRejected();
 });
 ```
-You can automate this somewhat by using the
+You can make this a bit clearer by using the
 [rejectWith](/api/edge/SpyStrategy.html#rejectWith) spy strategy:

 ```javascript